prafullwahatule/BI-Amazon-Sale-Report/README.md

-# Amazon Sales Dashboard – Power BI Project
+# 📊 Amazon Sales Dashboard – Power BI Project

 ## Project Overview
 This project is a **Power BI-based interactive dashboard** designed to analyze and visualize Amazon sales data.
-The dashboard provides insights on product performance, fulfilment efficiency, regional sales trends, promotional effectiveness, and sales forecasting.
+The dashboard provides insights on **product performance 🛍️, fulfilment efficiency 🚚, regional sales trends 🌍, promotional effectiveness 🎁, and sales forecasting 📈**.
-It is aimed at helping stakeholders make **data-driven business decisions**.
+It is aimed at helping stakeholders make **data-driven business decisions 💡**.

 ---

-## Problem Statement
-Businesses often struggle with tracking and analyzing large volumes of sales data across multiple dimensions like product, region, fulfilment type, and promotions.
+Businesses often struggle with tracking and analyzing large volumes of sales data across multiple dimensions like **product, region, fulfilment type, and promotions**.
-Manual reporting is time-consuming, error-prone, and does not provide real-time actionable insights.
+Manual reporting is time-consuming ⏳, error-prone ⚠️, and does not provide **real-time actionable insights ⚡**.
-Decision-makers need a **centralized, interactive dashboard** to understand performance, identify trends, and take informed actions quickly.
+Decision-makers need a **centralized, interactive dashboard 🖥️** to understand performance, identify trends, and take informed actions quickly.

 ---

-## Objectives
+## 🎯 Objectives
-- **Centralize Sales Data:** Consolidate Amazon sales data from multiple sources into a single dashboard for easy access and analysis.
+- **Centralize Sales Data 🗂️:** Consolidate Amazon sales data from multiple sources into a single dashboard for easy access and analysis.
-- **Track Key Metrics:** Monitor global KPIs such as total sales, total orders, quantity sold, and average order value (AOV).
+- **Track Key Metrics 📊:** Monitor global KPIs such as total sales, total orders, quantity sold, and average order value (AOV).
-- **Analyze Product Performance:** Identify top-selling categories, SKUs, and sizes to optimize inventory and marketing strategies.
+- **Analyze Product Performance 🛍️:** Identify top-selling categories, SKUs, and sizes to optimize inventory and marketing strategies.
-- **Monitor Fulfilment Efficiency:** Evaluate FBA vs FBM order processing, delivery efficiency, and operational dependency.
+- **Monitor Fulfilment Efficiency 🚚:** Evaluate FBA vs FBM order processing, delivery efficiency, and operational dependency.
-- **Understand Regional Trends:** Analyze state-wise and city-wise sales distribution to target high-performing and underperforming regions.
+- **Understand Regional Trends 🌍:** Analyze state-wise and city-wise sales distribution to target high-performing and underperforming regions.
-- **Evaluate Promotions:** Measure the effectiveness of promotional campaigns and understand their impact on sales growth.
+- **Evaluate Promotions 🎁:** Measure the effectiveness of promotional campaigns and understand their impact on sales growth.
-- **Forecast Sales Trends:** Predict future sales patterns using historical data to support strategic planning.
+- **Forecast Sales Trends 📈:** Predict future sales patterns using historical data to support strategic planning.
-- **Interactive Reporting:** Enable stakeholders to filter, slice, and drill-down data for detailed insights in real-time.
+- **Interactive Reporting 🖥️:** Enable stakeholders to filter, slice, and drill-down data for detailed insights in real-time.

----

-## 1. Data Cleaning & Transformation
+## 🧹 1.
+Data Cleaning & Transformation

 ### 1.1 KYD Data Cleaning Steps
 The raw Amazon sales data was cleaned and transformed to ensure accuracy and consistency.
 Below are the applied steps: